 The validators in the network are given rewards and commissions for the work they do.
 This process is automated, and once the work is done, the funds are transferred to the respective parties without any human intervention.

 Operating on peer-to-peer networks ensures DApps continue to work even if parts of the network go down.
 Users don’t have to suffer from inconveniencing downtimes.

 All the major decisions that need to be made in the network are taken care of by a consensus protocol.
 The consensus is a general agreement between two or more parties present in the network.

 Blockchain has always been marketed as a technology that can’t be hacked.
 However, witty hackers have found weaknesses in open-source smart contracts.
 Where do these weaknesses come from?
 Human error when developing the smart contract – not blockchain.

 Given that many DApps are going through such rapid development, the developers who responsible for their creation are often laser-focused on presenting the underlying code and technology in an effort to improve its functionality.
-In this instances, they are not yet ready for mainstream attention as the underlying potential is perfected by the blockchain community.
+In these instances, they are not yet ready for mainstream attention as the underlying potential is perfected by the blockchain community.

 Platforms for Developing DApps